sm2302-aug23/grp-r-al_jabr/README.md

 `max_val_int` = 9663

 Below is the scatter plot of the highest value reached by each starting integer, with the starting integers in the horizontal axis, and the maximum values in the vertical axis.
-The top 10 starting integers are highlighted and labeled in [red]{.underline}.
+The top 10 starting integers are highlighted and labeled in **red**.

 ![](./figures/Scatterplot2.png)